 Frank Cohn was born Franz Cohn on August 2, 1925, in Breslau, Germany (present day: Wrocław, Poland) to Martin Cohn and Ruth Potlitzer Cohn.
 An only child, Frank lived comfortably with his parents in German middle class society.
 Martin owned a successful sporting goods store.
-But the violent antisemitism of the Nazis impacted Frank’s family even before the Nazis came to power.
-In January 1927, a group of Nazis brutally beat Frank’s uncle Max Berdass who later died in June 1930 from his injuries.
+But violent antisemitism impacted Frank’s family even before the Nazis came to power.
+In January 1927, a group of Nazis brutally beat Frank’s uncle Max Berdass, who later died in June 1930 from his injuries.

-After the Nazis came to power in January 1933, their antisemitic policies made life increasingly difficult for Jews in Germany, including the Cohn family.
 On April 1st, 1933, Nazi leadership carried out a nation-wide economic boycott targeting Jewish-owned businesses.
-A demonstration outside the Cohns store had intimidated the store’s employees.
+A demonstration outside the Cohns store intimidated the store’s employees.
 Soon after, the Cohns sold the store and Martin found a position selling bales of cloth to clothing stores and tailor shops.

 In 1934, when Frank entered the third grade in a German public school, his favorite teacher began wearing a Nazi SA uniform with a swastika armband.
 His peers joined the Hitler Youth and displayed the Nazi emblem on their clothing.
-When his classmates sang Nazi songs, Frank was instructed to remain seated, as Jews were forbidden to sing those songs.
-Frank was chased by Hitler Youth boys after school but avoided being caught.
-For his fourth year of school, his parents placed him into a private Jewish school.
+When his classmates sang Nazi songs, Frank was instructed to remain seated, as Jews were forbidden to participate.
+Hitler Youth members chased him after school, but he avoided being caught.
+For his next year of school, his parents placed him into a private Jewish school.

-Soon after Frank’s Bar Mitzvah, in August 1938, Martin left for a trip to the United States and sought an affidavit from relatives to get Ruth and Frank out of Nazi Germany.
+Soon after Frank’s Bar Mitzvah in August 1938, Martin left for a trip to the United States.
+He sought an affidavit from relatives to get Ruth and Frank out of Nazi Germany.
 Shortly after Martin left the country, the Gestapo came to the Cohn house looking for him.
-This visit scared Ruth, who was instructed to tell her husband to report to Gestapo headquarters as soon as he returned, prompting her to send Martin a letter warning him not to return to Germany.
+This visit scared Ruth, who was instructed to tell her husband to report to Gestapo headquarters as soon as he returned.
+Instead, she sent Martin a letter warning him not to return to Germany.
 Meanwhile, Ruth sought a tourist visa to travel to the US and bribed a German consular clerk to add Frank’s name to the visa.
 They secretly packed one suitcase each, without alerting others or saying goodbye to their friends.

 Ruth bought two first-class tickets on the Statendam Steamer of the Holland-America Line, departing from Rotterdam for New York.
 Ruth feared that if immigration authorities knew that her husband was already in the US, they would order their immediate return to Europe.
 Frank remembered his mother being afraid that the border inspectors would not let them into the country or that the inspectors would find a problem with their visas.
 Luckily, they came ashore without issue.